-(c) This NWP also authorizes temporary structures, fills, and work, including the use of temporary mats, necessary to conduct the maintenance activity.
-Appropriate measures must be taken to maintain normal downstream flows and minimize flooding to the maximum extent practicable, when temporary structures, work, and discharges, including cofferdams, are necessary for construction activities, access fills, or dewatering of construction sites.
-Temporary fills must consist of materials, and be placed in a manner, that will not be eroded by expected high flows.
+This NWP also authorizes temporary structures, fills, and work, including the use of (c) This NWP also authorizes temporary structures, fills, and work, including the use of temporary mats, necessary to conduct the maintenance activity.
+Appropriate measures must be taken to maintain normal downstream filows and minimize flooding to the maximum extent practicable, when temporary structures, work, and discharges, including cofferdams, are necessary for construction activities, access fills, or dewatering of construction sites.
+Temporary fills must consist of materials, and be placed in a maner, that will not be eroded by expected high flows.
 After conducting the maintenance activity, temporary fills must be removed in their entirety and the affected areas returned to Pre-construction elevations.
-The areas affected by temporary fills must be removed in their entirety and the affected areas returned to Pre-construction elevations.
-The areas affected by temporary fills must be revegetated, as appropriate.

-(d) This NWP does not authorize maintenance dredging for the primary purpose of navigation.
+The areas affected by temporary fills affected areas returned to Pre-construction elevations.
+The areas affected by temporary fills must be revegetated, as appropriate. (d) This NWP does not authorize maintenance dredging for the primary purpose of navigation.
 This NWP does not authorize beach restoration.
 This NWP does not authorize new stream channelization or stream relocation projects.
 Notification: For activities authorized by paragraph (b) of this NWP, the permittee must submit a pre-construction notification to the district engineer prior to commencing the activity (see general condition 32).
 The pre-construction notification must include information regarding the original design capacities and configurations of the outfalls, intakes, small impoundments, and canals.
-(Authorities: Section 10 of the Rivers and Harbors Act of 1899 and Section 404 of the Clean Water Act (Sections 10 and 404))
+(Authorities: Section 10 of the Rivers and Harbors Act of 1899 and Section 404 of the Cleam Water Act (Sections 10 and 404)) Note: This NWP authorizes the repair, rebabilitation, or replacement of any previously